Noroff-Fagskole/responsive-images/README.md

 ### Cons

 - more complex than media queries way, but better.
-- no background image property, so limited styling oportunity
+- no background image property, so limited styling opportunity

 ## Picture and Source tag 🦄